 So the easiest way I found to cite content is by using Google Scholar.
 They host hundreds of journals, scientific studies and also articles that can be used to back up your claims.
 You can even create an alert that will notify you by email of the latest pieces that mention your chosen keywords.

-One of the best things you can do for your websites EAT score is obtaining high quality and relatable back links.
-This is were the real work starts.
-Creating a back link strategy and implementing it can take up lots of time and resources, but it will be well worth it in the long run.
+One of the best things you can do for your websites EAT score is obtaining high quality and relatable backlinks.
+This is where the real work starts.
+Creating a backlink strategy and implementing it can take up lots of time and resources, but it will be well worth it in the long run.

 Comment down below your experiences with the most recent YMYL and EAT updates.
 We would love to help you out.